 Waste Free Parenting

 Earthwise is also a silver sponsor of the Waste-free Parenting Lady, Kate Meads.
 Kate is holding a series of waste-free parenting workshops around the country.
 As part of the 2.5hour seminar, Kate will cover off ways to reduce waste at home, show the environmental impact of our choices and inspire you to make some simple changes in your own home.
-Click here to check out a workshop in your area.

 At Earthwise our philosophy is that every little bit helps.
 If we all do our own little bit, we’ll leave the planet in better shape for the next generation.